What Is Data Intelligence?

 Today we can see some of those attempts at play, but it seems that they don’t always hit the mark.
 The entertainment industry, or AAA games and blockbuster movies to be precise, have a vast audience, and as a result, they have to deal with big data.
 You have millions of users, and you want to ensure they come back for your sequels, for example.
 As these are users that come from different geographies, consist of different age groups, and have different backgrounds, it’s hard to extract the content formula based on their feedback, so very often, the companies examine their product.
 They break down the story plot, characters, marketing campaign, recent events, etc. And once those elements are isolated, they probably compare it to all the gathered demographics.

 Unfortunately, this way is not reliable as all you get is the same formula with a few tweaks here and there that grows stale very soon.
 Of course, big data can have far broader implications than figuring out how to make a film or a game that everyone will love.
-Big data can be used for creating personalized marketing, monitoring health conditions by relying on data inputs from wearable devices, handling navigation software on a large scale, and much more.
+Big data can be used for creating personalized marketing, monitoring health conditions by relying on data inputs from wearable devices, handling navigation software on a large scale, reporting and much more.
 That being said, raw data is always growing, and having tools that can make sense of it all for a specific context seems impossible, as more variables mean less fidelity.

 Now that we covered all the definitions and examples let’s focus on data intelligence and how it can be utilized.
 As mentioned, one of the ways of using data intelligence is to predict customer behavior and understand their preferences.
 The critical component here is accuracy or having both tools and staff that can produce valuable data intelligence.

 One of the tools that you can use for creating sell-through rates, or measure the effectiveness of your ads is Whatagraph.
-It’s a software that you can easily use in conjunction with other tools that you rely on for gathering data, as it has an array of integration options.
+It’s a software that you can easily use in conjunction with other tools that you rely on for gathering data, as it has an array of data integration options.
 Once you have the compiled data there, it will be easy to filter it or manipulate it into meaningful intelligence that c-suit members can use.